NMU Foundation logo

 WHY THE NMU FOUNDATION?

-The NMU Foundation’s primary focus in leading this public-private partnership is to align resources required for demolition and site preparation, successfully engage a development partner, and become an investor in the project to advance mutually beneficial outcomes for the city, community, and Northern Michigan University.
-Related long-term objectives, include, but are not limited to the following:
+The NMU Foundation’s primary focus in leading this public-private partnership is to align resources required for demolition and site preparation and successfully engage a development partner to advance mutually beneficial outcomes for the city, community and Northern Michigan University.
+Related long-term objectives include:

 • Reinvigorate neighborhoods surrounding the NMU campus to provide a variety of much-needed housing for faculty, staff, and community members;